As the name suggests – Rough means not with that much accuracy (-50% to +50% )

 Developing a ROM estimate takes a lot of skill and experience.

 You’ll always need to involve relevant stakeholders and subject matter experts for their opinion on the required level of estimation to complete certain milestones.
 And as the term itself describes, it is a rough order magnitude, i.e., there will be a chance of inaccuracies, or the estimations will have limited accuracy.

-It all depends on the experience and the information received from subject matter experts, ROM can have accuracy level -50% to +50% (As per PMBOK6).
+It all depends on the experience and the information received from subject matter experts; ROM can have an accuracy level of -50% to +50% (As per PMBOK6).
 Ultimately we get roughly estimated information regarding the schedule and effort required to complete a milestone.

 Tools Used in ROM Estimate

-In general, the following are the main tools & techniques to get to ROM estimate.
+In general, the following are the main tools & techniques to get to the ROM estimate.